jdmonin/JSettlers2/README.txt

 Command line example:
   java -jar JSettlersServer.jar -Djsettlers.startrobots=9 8880 50

-In this example the parameters are: start 9 bots; TCP port number 8880;
+In this example the parameters are: Start 9 bots; TCP port number 8880;
 max clients 50.

 The started robots count against your max simultaneous connections (50 in this